Understanding the Viral Respiratory Mapper - ACES Admissions

 The 7-day moving average is the simplest approach to remove day-of-the-week variation.
 The first observation point in a 7-day moving average graph is the average of the first seven days.
 The second observation point is the average of day two to eight.
 This is continued so that each set of seven consecutive days is averaged.

 The standard deviation is a statistical measure that shows how much data vary from the average.
 If there is a lot of variability, the standard deviation will be high.
 If there is low variability, the standard deviation will be low.
-The standard deviation of a 7-day moving average, for example, is calculated by taking the difference of the data values on each of the seven days from the moving average for the 7-day period, squaring these differences and summing together, then dividing by 6 (the number of days minus 1) and taking the square root of the result.
-The standard deviation of the 30-day moving average is calculated in a similar way.
+In general, the standard deviation is calculated by taking the difference of each individual data point from their average, squaring these differences and summing them together, dividing by number of individual values minus 1, and then taking the square root of the result.

 The historical moving average provides a comparison to the current trend.
 Even with the use of moving averages, there can be random variation in the data.
 Plotting the historical moving average and standard deviation (both +1 and +2 standard deviations) allows us to take this random variation into account in our comparisons and helps us decide if the current trend is higher than normal.